Creating A To Do List In WordPress

 To-Do List Advanced Settings > Database Cleanup

-This section lets you carry out database maintenance tasks related to plugin data directly from your plugin settings area without having to access your web server …
+In this area of the ‘Advanced Settings’ tab you can carry out database maintenance tasks associated with plugin data inside your plugin settings area …

 Any actions that you perform on your database from this screen cannot be reversed.
-If you are sure that you want to carry out database maintenance in this section, then make sure to backup your WP database first.
+If you are comfortable to proceed with any of the database operations available in this section, then remember to backup your database first.

-If you don’t want to perform your own backups, then consider using professional WordPress help services, or use a backup plugin.
-Learn about a great WordPress backup plugin that can automate your backup process here:
+If you don’t want to perform manual backups, then get professional support, or use a backup plugin.
+You can read about a great WordPress backup plugin that can automate your site backups here:

 User Permissions

-If you choose the Individual List type, the only configurable option that applies in this section is the View To-Do List permission …
+If you select Individual List, the only item that applies in this section is the View To-Do List option …

-If you plan to configure user permissions and capabilities for Group and Master List types, select the highest level capabilities that you would like users to have access to for each option …
+If you plan to configure user permissions and capabilities for Group or Master List types, select the highest level capabilities that you would like users to have access to for each option …

 - Subscribers: Read